dragosr90/data-sourcing-test/business_logic/How-to-fill-metadata-yaml.md

 In the `sources` section you have to specify the source table, the new alias and the selection of columns.
 The `source` should not contain the catalog name.

+If no column list is specified, all columns are selected from the source.

+Any filters directly on source data can already be applied here.

 ```yaml
 sources:
   - alias: <alias of intermediate table A>